Gautham-Barathwaj-Padmanaban/SEIRD-pandemic-modelling/README.md

 # SEIRD-pandemic-modelling
 A SEIRD model has been implemented with an interactive module that allows the user to visualize the various demographic and epidemiological parameters that contribute to the dynamics of a pandemic.
-The default values represent the numbers associated with the Covid Pandemic.
+The default values represent the numbers associated with the Covid Pandemic.All information regarding the variables associated with modelling the pandemic have been explained in detail in the code.